adapta-project/adapta-gtk-theme/README.md

 7. To change the default 4 **Key-Colors**, pass these options:

  ```
- --with-selection_color        Primary color for 'selected-items' (Default: #3F51B5 = Indigo500, type: string)
+ --with-selection_color        Primary color for 'selected-items' (Default: #00BCD4 = Cyan500, type: string)
- --with-accent_color           Secondary color for notifications and OSDs (Default: #7986CB = Indigo300, type: string)
+ --with-accent_color           Secondary color for notifications and OSDs (Default: #4DB6AC = Teal300, type: string)
- --with-suggestion_color       Secondary color for 'suggested' buttons (Default: #673AB7 = DPurple500, type: string)
+ --with-suggestion_color       Secondary color for 'suggested' buttons (Default: #009688 = Teal500, type: string)
- --with-destruction_color      Tertiary color for 'destructive' buttons (Default: #F44336 = Red500, type: string)
+ --with-destruction_color      Tertiary color for 'destructive' buttons (Default: #FF5252 = RedA200, type: string)
  ```

  > **Note:**
  >
  >   * Color-codes are defined as `#` + 6-digit `HEX`s (Standard RGB definitions in HTML codes).
+ >     Uppercases are strongly recommended in Adapta code-base.
  >   * The Material Design Color Palette can be found [**here**](https://www.google.com/design/spec/style/color.html#color-color-palette).
  >   * Example: If you would like to use 'Teal500' as selection_color, use this:
  >
  >     ```./autogen.sh --with-selection_color=#009688```
  >
+ >     This switchese the theme to almost Teal key colors.
  >   * Basically `selection_color` and `suggestion_color` should use `500` colors,
  >     and `accent_color` should use `300` colors.
  >   * While doing `make`, Adapta changes those 4 colors in all stylesheets and images,
  >     and `make clean` cleans up all generated files from source directories.
- >   * This feature unfortunately is not supported in `Telegram 1.0` theming.
+ >   * This feature unfortunately is not supported in `Openbox-3` and `Telegram 1.0` theming.

 GtkSourceView/Gedit Color Scheme Support
 ----------------------------------------
- A theme file `adapta.xml` is installed by default into `Adapta(-Nokto)/gedit` directory, and `adapta-brila.xml` is installed into `Adapta-Brila/gedit` directory.
+ A theme file `adapta.xml` is installed by default into `Adapta(-Nokto)/gedit` directory.
  See details in [**README.md**](/extra/gedit/README.md).

  > **Note:**
  >
  >   * The color-scheme can be used in Gnome-Builder, Gnome-Sushi, Meld and Gedit if installed to
  >     `~/.local/share/gtksourceview-3.0/styles` or `~/.local/share/gtksourceview-4/styles` directory.
- >   * A light-variant theming is experimental.
+ >   * Currently only dark-variant is supported.

 Visual Studio Code (VS Code) Theme Support
 ------------------------------------------